campospaula/campospaula/README.md

 # Hi there 👋

-My name is Paula, I'm from Argentina and I'm a FullStack Developer
+My name is Paula, I'm from Argentina and I'm a FullStack Developer!

-Passionate about technology with a positive environmental and social impact.
+Passionate about technology with a positive social impact.
 Background in digital and brand marketing.

 * Currently working as a freelacer for my own brand😄